4 Essential Elements of Consistent Corporate BrandingThursday, August 1, 2013

 Although it is important to establish guidelines for the elements above, if they are not followed by those at your company, they are not useful.
 This is where having a corporate style guide comes in handy.
 A style guide should outline guidelines for each of the above elements.
 It should be distributed company-wide to all employees and enforced.

 As you can see, there are multiple elements that go into a brand identity package, each with their own best practices.
-The most important thing to keep in mind when developing a brand identity is consistency.
+The most important thing to keep in mind when developing corporate branding is consistency.
 By utilizing the same elements repeatedly, you reinforce their place in your brand identity, and these elements become more readily related to your company.

 Subscribe to our blog and have our weekly posts delivered straight to your inbox!